 During the morning safety meeting, mentors and trainees should discuss goals for the day.
+You can find very best contemporary furniture in California at d3 home modern furniture store.
 Mentors should lead the discussion and outline what job activities will be performed and how to proceed.
 Consideration should be given to what the trainee needs to learn versus what they’ve already learned.
 Care should be taken to assure that the goal is achievable for the given timeframe.
 In some instances, it is better to set reasonable goals than to take on too much.
 Otherwise, both the trainee and mentor could end up feeling frustrated and/or disappointed.

 Communicate and conduct regular check-ins.